byrontung/Obsidian/Chapter 3 Atmosphere.md

 	- 1 atm
 - Isobars is pressure that varies across the surface of the Earth.
 	- Air goes from regions of high pressure to low pressure.
-- Heat rises, but as altitude rises pressure drops.
+- Hot air rises, but as altitude rises pressure drops.
+	- This change is called adiabatic.
 	- From the lack of pressure, the gas cools.
 	- Explains why tops of mountains are colder than valleys below.
 ### Structure of Atmosphere